Fried Frank recently secured a precedent-setting victory for pro bono client, Laverne Pierre, before the First Department Appellate Division.

 Working on the matter were litigation partner Janice Mac Avoy (NY), litigation associate Samuel Mathias (NY), former associates Adam Harris (NY) and Maribel Hernández Rivera (NY), and legal assistant Pat Foote.

 Fried Frank Obtains Special Education Services for Developmentally Disabled Student

 Fried Frank recently won a victory for Ms. P and her four-year-old developmentally disabled child, D, by obtaining appropriate special education services for him from the New York City Department of Education (DOE).
 D has severe developmental disabilities, including autism spectrum disorder.
 During the 2011-2012 school year, he received home-based one-on-one therapy for autism called Applied Behavior Analysis (ABA) and showed significant improvement.
 However, the DOE decided to discontinue D's home-based ABA therapy for the 2012-2013 school year without explanation.
 Ms. P pleaded with the DOE to reinstate D's services throughout the year, but was unsuccessful.
 During that time, D regressed.
 He ceased making eye contact, began having difficulty identifying his family members and became less vocal.
 Finally, Ms. P turned to New York Lawyers for the Public Interest for help, who referred Ms. P to Fried Frank.

 Fried Frank began an administrative challenge to the DOE's decision, claiming that the DOE violated the Individuals with Disabilities Education Act and demanding that D's home-based ABA services be reinstated.
 Just days before the hearing, the DOE conceded and agreed to restore D's home-based ABA services and also obtained additional school-based services.

-The Fried Frank team was led by former corporate associate Andrew Harper (NY) and included litigation partner David Morris (NY).
+The Fried Frank team was led by corporate associate Andrew Harper (NY) and included litigation partner David Morris (NY).